sc-voice/sc-voice/docs/en/490-aws-install.md

 ```

 Verify that Voice is running by using a browser to view the public IP of the
 AWS server.
+Don't press any buttons (e.g., audio won't work)
 The HTTP port 80 Voice server is temporary.
-We are just using it to verify
-that Voice can run on the AWS server.
+We are just using it to verify that Voice can run on the AWS server.

 After verifying that Voice functions as expected on HTTP port 80,
 we will need to shut down the HTTP port 80 server